When people start exploring superannuation structures, the conversation often begins with one statement: “I want to use my super to buy property.”

 No personal compliance burden

 For many investors, especially those approaching retirement, this structure can reduce stress and administrative responsibility.
-You can explore how this aligns with retirement planning in Adelaide on our Retirement Advice Adelaide page.
+To better understand how this approach can be applied, you can explore this further on our Retirement Advice page.

 Is Property in Super Always a Good Idea?